Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 They are known for their graceful flight patterns and are a popular sight among butterfly enthusiasts.

-In addition to their beauty, the Black Swallowtail plays an important role in the ecosystem as a pollinator.
+In addition to their beauty, the Black Swallowtail plays an important role as a pollinator in the ecosystem.

-They visit flowers to feed on nectar, and in doing so, they transfer pollen from one plant to another, helping to ensure the health and survival of many plant species.
+They visit flowers to feed on nectar and transfer pollen from one plant to another, helping to ensure the health and survival of many plant species.

 The Black Swallowtail is a fascinating and important butterfly species in Missouri.